WAClient/WALC/README.md

     <img align="center" alt="Get it from the Snap Store" src="https://i.imgur.com/YGU3qMJ.png" width="150">
 </a>
 <br><br>

-To download the pre-built AppImage, please goto the [Latest Release](https://github.com/WAClient/WALC/releases/latest) Page
+To download the pre-built AppImage, go to the [Latest Release](https://github.com/WAClient/WALC/releases/latest) page

 ## Installing WALC - Prebuilt AppImage
 * Download the latest AppImage in ~/.local/bin which is a recommended location for AppImages